 Why It Matters

-WMF first became involved with St. George’s Hall in the 1990s and has been committed to its restoration and maintenance ever since.
+WMF first became involved with St. George’s Hall in the 1990s.
 Aside from its designation as “the freest neo-Grecian building in England and one of the finest in the world,” it is also one of the few buildings where you can be tried for murder, have a ball, or listen to a concert all under one roof.